OpenLiberty/ci.maven/docs/install-feature.md

 </plugin>
  ```

 2. Install features from Maven artifacts listed as dependencies in Liberty runtime versions 18.0.0.2 and above.
 Use the `io.openliberty.features` groupId for Open Liberty features, or the `com.ibm.websphere.appserver.features` groupId for WebSphere Liberty features.
 The `features-bom` artifact in each groupId provides the bill of materials (BOM) for each release, and the BOM for WebSphere Liberty includes the BOM for Open Liberty.
-Features listed as dependencies also provide WebSphere Application Server Liberty API, SPI, and Java specification dependencies for compilation.
+Features listed as dependencies also provide Liberty API, SPI, and Java specification dependencies for compilation.

  * Install Open Liberty features:
  ```xml